aselunar/CloneAllIncludingPrivate/README.md

 A terminal capable of running bash commands, such as Git Bash. https://git-scm.com/

-A personal access token from GitHub. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+A personal access token from GitHub with access to repo > public repo. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+jq

 Usage: